 - Formatting:

 - 1. Format must be YYYY-MM-DD hh:mm

 - a.
 YYYY-MM-DDThh:mm is also valid

 - 2. YYYY = four-digit year

-- MM = two-digit month (01=January, etc.)

-- DD = two-digit day of month (01 through 31)

-- hh = two digits of hour (00 through 23) (am/pm NOT allowed)

-- mm = two digits of minute (00 through 59)

-- 3. Example: 11:42 pm November 3, 1959=1959-11-03 23:42

-- a.
-1959-11-03T23:42 is also valid

-- 4. Midnight = 00:00, not 24:00

-- Cannot have been after Discharge Datetime.

-- Cannot be before Arrival Datetime.

-- If Septic Shock Present =2, then must be blank.

-- If filled in and Severe Sepsis Presentation Datetime filled in, cannot be before Severe Sepsis Presentation Datetime.

-- The date/time that should be used is the time that the last criterion was met determining that septic shock was present.

-- Use the earliest date on which the final criterion for septic shock was noted (see Septic Shock Present data element for criteria list) or the earliest date the physician/APN/PA documented septic shock.

-- Septic Shock identified by severe sepsis present and persistent hypotension (Septic Shock Present criteria a):
+- mm = two digits of minute (00 through 59) - 3.
+Example: 11:42 pm November 3, 1959=1959-11-03 23:42 a.
+1959-11-03T23:42 is also valid - 4.
+Midnight = 00:00, not 24:00 - Cannot have been after Discharge Datetime. - Cannot be before Arrival Datetime. - If Septic Shock Present =2, then must be blank. - If filled in and Severe Sepsis Presentation Datetime filled in, cannot be before Severe Sepsis Presentation Datetime. - Use the earliest date/time on which the final (i.e. last) criterion met for determining septic shock presentation (See Septic Shock Present data elements for criteria list) or the earliest date/time the Physician/APN/PA documented septic shock. - Septic Shock identified by severe sepsis present and persistent hypotension (Septic Shock Present criteria a): - Use the later date of either severe sepsis presentation or persistent hypotension.

-- o Use the later date of either severe sepsis presentation or persistent hypotension. - For persistent hypotension, use the date of the last consecutive blood pressure reading that identifies the presence of persistent hypotension. - Septic Shock identified by severe sepsis present and initial lactate >=4 (Septic Shock Present criteria b): - Use the later date of either severe sepsis presentation or the initial lactate level result. - In patients with multiple episodes of septic shock within the same stay, use the date/time from the first episode. - Use the earliest documented arrival date for patients who enter the Emergency Department with the following: - Septic shock clinical criteria met in pre-hospital records - Physician/APN/PA documentation of septic shock in pre-hospital records - Physician/APN/PA documentation that septic shock was present on arrival - Use the earliest documented date patient arrives to floor or unit for admission for patients who are admitted with the following: - Septic shock clinical criteria met in pre-hospital records and patient is a direct admit - Physician/APN/PA documentation of septic shock in pre-hospital records and patient is a direct admit - Physician/APN/PA documentation that septic shock was present on admission - If septic shock is in a physician/APN/PA note without a specific date documented within the note or documented using the acronym POA, the following apply: - If it is the only documentation of Septic Shock in the note, use the date the note was started or opened. - If Septic Shock is documented multiple times within the same note, use the earliest specified date.
+- For persistent hypotension, use the date of the last consecutive blood pressure reading that identifies the presence of persistent hypotension. - Septic Shock identified by severe sepsis present and initial lactate >=4 (Septic Shock Present criteria b): - Use the later date of either severe sepsis presentation or the initial lactate level result. - To determine the date of the Initial Lactate Level Result for Septic Shock Present criteria, use the following sources in priority order. - 1.
+Primary source: Lactate result date from lab - Supporting sources in priority order if primary source not available: - 1.
+Date within a narrative note that is directly associated with the lactate result - 2.
+Date the lactate result is documented in a non-narrative location (e.g., sepsis flowsheet) - 3.
+Initial Lactate Level Collection Date - 4.
+Physician/APN/PA or nursing narrative note open date - In patients with multiple episodes of septic shock within the same stay, use the date/time from the first episode. - Use the earliest documented arrival date for patients who enter the Emergency Department with the following: - o Septic shock clinical criteria met in pre-hospital records - Physician/APN/PA documentation of septic shock in pre-hospital records - Physician/APN/PA documentation that septic shock was present on arrival - Use the earliest documented date patient arrives to floor or unit for admission for patients who are direct hospital admits and one of the following is present: - Septic shock clinical criteria met in pre-hospital records - o Physician/APN/PA documentation of septic shock in pre-hospital records - Earliest documentation is in a Physician/APN/PA note that states septic shock was present on admission - If the only documentation of septic shock being present is in a Physician/APN/PA note that septic shock was present on admission, use the earliest date of the following: - o Physician/APN/PA note - o Admit order - o Disposition to inpatient - \circ $\,$ Arrival to floor or unit - If septic shock is in a physician/APN/PA note without a specific date documented within the note or documented using the acronym POA, the following apply: - If it is the only documentation of Septic Shock in the note, use the date the note was started or opened. - If Septic Shock is documented multiple times within the same note, use the earliest specified date.

-- Any physician/APN/PA documentation

-- Entire ED record
+- Any physician/APN/PA documentation - Entire ED record

 - Hourly output record

 - Intake/Output record

 - Laboratory results

 - Nurses notes

 - Vital signs record or flow sheet